joakimthun/brisk-lang/README.md

 ## Brisk
-A tiny toy “language” developed as an excuse to learn more about x86-x64/code generation.
+A tiny toy “language” developed as an excuse to learn more about x86-x64 and code generation.
 The compiler currently generates a pe/coff object file and then uses Microsoft's linker to generate an executable.

 ### Hello Brisk!
 ```